U.S. Senate advances infrastructure bill, inches slowly toward passage | Politics

 U.S. Senate advances infrastructure bill, inches slowly toward passage

-Eighteen of the Senate's 50 Republicans voted to move forward on the legislation, with Senators John Cornyn and Deb Fischer backing the package for the first time.
-Lawmakers were working behind closed doors to reach an agreement on amendments that could allow the Senate to complete its work on the legislation as early as Saturday night.
+Eighteen of 50 Senate Republicans voted to move the legislation forward, with Senators John Cornyn and Deb Fischer backing the package for the first time.
+But on Saturday evening, progress stalled on an agreement on amendments that could have allowed the Senate to speed up consideration of the legislation.

-"While I believe in hard infrastructure, I cannot participate in doing it this way," he added.
-Senator Marsha Blackburn, like Hagerty from Tennessee, said she believed the bill "needs a thorough amendment process."

-The Republican rhetoric appeared to set the stage for a marathon session after Senate Majority Leader Chuck Schumer vowed to keep the Senate open until lawmakers vote on whether to adopt the bill.
-"We can get this done the easy way or the hard way.
-In either case, the Senate will stay in session until we finish our work," Schumer said in a floor speech before the vote.
-"It's up to my Republican colleagues how long it takes."
+Senate Democratic leader Chuck Schumer said the Senate would convene at noon ET (1700 GMT) on Sunday to resume consideration of the infrastructure bill.
+"Hopefully we can come to some agreement tomorrow," he said on the Senate floor.
+Without that agreement, the Senate will hold a next procedural vote on Sunday evening, a Senate Democratic aide said.

-With the consent of all 100 senators, the chamber could move through amendments to passage later on Saturday.
-But without such an agreement, passage could take until Monday or Tuesday.
-Hagerty, who voted against Saturday's measure, first registered his opposition to an expedited path after the nonpartisan Congressional Budget Office said on Thursday the legislation would increase federal budget deficits by $256 billion over 10 years.
+With the consent of all 100 senators, the chamber could have moved through amendments to passage later on Saturday.
+Otherwise, passage could take until Monday or Tuesday.
+Hagerty, who voted against Saturday's measure, first registered opposition to an expedited path after the nonpartisan Congressional Budget Office said on Thursday the legislation would increase federal budget deficits by $256 billion over 10 years.

 "We can't afford not to do it," the president said.
 "We can't just build back to the way things were before COVID-19, we have to build back better."
-The chamber's top Republican, Mitch McConnell, also signalled his support before voting for the bill.
+McConnell also signaled his support before voting for the bill.

 "Republicans and Democrats have radically different visions these days, but both those visions include physical infrastructure that works for all of our citizens," McConnell said in a speech.
 "The investments this bill will make are not just necessary, in many cases, they are overdue.
 Our country has real needs in this area."
-Lawmakers have been unable to reach an agreement on a final batch of amendments that could speed up consideration, leaving the Senate to consider them on a piecemeal basis under rules that require legislation to move forward in stages through a series of procedural votes.

-Asked how long the process could take, Senator John Thune, the chamber's No. 2 Republican, told reporters: "Depends how long we spend staring at each other."
+As he left the Capitol, McConnell told Reuters, "We'll be back at it tomorrow."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)